ferrocene/ferrocene/src/lexical-elements.rst

 :term:`comment`, a :term:`numeric literal`, or a :term:`string literal`.

 :def_p:`fls_bo3xh8r60ji1`
-The following names are used when referring to :term:`punctuator`\ s:
+The following names are used when referring to :term:`[punctuator]s`:

 .. list-table::